-On the condition that DGLLC complies with the terms and conditions set forth below, this special permit waives compliance with 49 CFR 192.103, 192.105, 192.111, 192.317, and 192.619 for the SBD Segments.
-This special permit allows DGLLC to continue to operate each SBD Segment at its current listed maximum allowable operating pressure (MAOP).
+On the condition that AGDC complies with the terms and conditions set forth below, this special permit waives compliance with 49 CFR, 192.103, 192.105, 192.317, and 192.620 for the SBD Segments.
+This special permit allows AGDC to continue to operate each Alaska LNG Pipeline SBD Segment at its current listed MAOP.

-DGLLC must apply SBD methodology to the design, construction, operation, and maintenance of certain pipeline segments (the SBD Segments).
+AGDC must apply SBD methodology to the design, construction, operation, and maintenance of certain pipeline segments (the SBD Segments).

-PHMSA hereby grants this special permit for the DGLLC pipeline SBD Segments and SBD Segments Permit Area based on the implementation of the below SBD Conditions, Appendix A - Pipe, and Appendix B - Design Change Process.
-The DGLLC pipeline special permit application, submittals, Federal Register notice, draft environmental assessment, finding of no significant impact (FONSI), and special permit conditions can be read in their entirety in Docket No. PHMSA-2016-0149 in the Federal Docket Management System (FDMS) at: www.Regulations.gov.
+PHMSA grants this special permit for the Alaska LNG Pipeline SBD Segments and SBD Segments Permit Area based on the implementation of the below SBD Conditions, Appendix A - Pipe, and Appendix B - Design Change Process.
+The Alaska LNG Pipeline special permit application, submittals, Federal Register notice, final environmental assessment, finding of no significant impact (FONSI), and special permit conditions can be read in their entirety in Docket No. PHMSA-2017-0044 in the Federal Docket Management System (FDMS) at: